itzmeanjan/ml-dsa/README.md

 - For benchmarking, `google-benchmark` is required.
 It can be installed globally or fetched automatically by setting `-DML_DSA_FETCH_DEPS=ON`.
 - For static analysis, you'll need `clang-tidy`.
 - For code formatting, you'll need `clang-format`.

+### Automatically Fetched Dependencies

+The following libraries are **automatically fetched** by CMake at configure time -- no manual installation needed:

+- [`sha3`](https://github.com/itzmeanjan/sha3): SHA3 suite of hash functions, from FIPS 202, used internally by ML-DSA.
+- [`randomshake`](https://github.com/itzmeanjan/RandomShake): A CSPRNG built on (Turbo)SHAKE256 XOF, seeded from OS entropy.
+Used in tests, benchmarks and examples for generating keygen seeds and signing randomness.
+You may use any cryptographically secure pseudo-random source to fill the seed/rnd arrays; the library does not mandate a specific RNG.

 > [!NOTE]
 > If you are on a machine running GNU/Linux kernel and you want to obtain *CPU cycle* count for ML-DSA routines, you should consider building `google-benchmark` library with `libPFM` support, following <https://gist.github.com/itzmeanjan/05dc3e946f635d00c5e0b21aae6203a7>, a step-by-step guide.
 Find more about libPFM @ <https://perfmon2.sourceforge.net>.
 When `libpfm` is installed, CMake will automatically detect and link it.